 - Other bandwidth-heavy applications (such as videoconferencing, sync, remote desktop, online gaming, etc.) are using your bandwidth.

 - Comcast PowerBoost or other "temporary speed enhancers" fool the Speed Test into thinking you have more bandwidth than you do.

 - Latency in the connection from your computer to our servers.
 This can cause the overall speed to be reduced.
 Latency can be caused by general internet connection, and geographic/network distance.
 For more on how geographic distance can affect your speeds, please follow this link for international users.

 You may find optimizing your computer and Backblaze's settings will help to improve backup speeds:

 - Disable computer sleep as Backblaze can't operate when your computer is sleeping (Mac -> Energy Saver system preference.
 Windows -> Control Panel -> Power Options -> Change when the Computer Sleeps.)
 If it's a laptop, make sure it's connected to power and the lid is left open when the computer is not in use, so Backblaze can continue in the background.

 - Set Backblaze's throttle as fast as possible (Backblaze system preference / control panel -> Settings -> Performance -> uncheck Automatic Throttle -> Move slider all the way to the right)

-- Set Backblaze's schedule to the default Continuous, rather than On Click or Once Per Day (Backblaze system preference / control panel -> Settings -> Schedule)
+- Set Backblaze's schedule to the default Continuous, rather than On Click or Once Per Day (Backblaze system preferences/control panel -> Settings -> Schedule)

 - Hardwire your internet connection rather than wifi (if possible)